DevilTea/serve-something/README.md

 Options:
-  --base <baseUrl>        Input the baseUrl of the served files (default: /) --spa                   Serve with "index.html" for 404 not found fallback (default: false) --build                 Build executable spa app (default: false) --name <outputName>     Output file name or template for several files (default: spa) --outpath <outputPath>  Path to save output one or more executables (default: exec-spa) --targets <targets>     Comma-separated list of targets -h, --help              Display this message
+  --base <baseUrl>        Input the baseUrl of the served files (default: /) --spa                   Serve with "index.html" for 404 not found fallback (default: false) --cors                  Serve with CORS "Access-Control-Allow-Origin: *" (default: false) --build                 Build executable spa app (default: false) --name <outputName>     Output file name or template for several files (default: out) --outpath <outputPath>  Path to save output one or more executables (default: executable-outputs) --targets <targets>     Comma-separated list of targets -h, --help              Display this message
 ```